-This two-day course is designed to provide a basic understanding of the multi-disciplined approach required to perform reservoir engineering, along with understanding why it is crucial to the petroleum industry.
+This two-day course is designed to help the participants develop a more complete understanding of the multi-disciplined approach required to perform reservoir engineering, along with understanding why this discipline is so crucial to the petroleum industry.
 Participants will gain an understanding of both newly developed and existing reservoirs of reservoir deposition, reservoir quality and reservoir characteristics necessary for economically viable recovery by:

 – Understanding reservoir rock properties, fluid properties and drive mechanisms applied in the estimation and calculation of both in place and recoverable hydrocarbons.